HomeElevators.com

 • Contact

-The requirements for elevator inspections and testing in homes can vary depending on the location, or state the elevator is installed.
+The requirements for elevator inspections and testing in homes can vary depending on the location or state in which the elevator is installed.
 In some cases, home elevators may be subject to the same inspection and testing requirements as commercial elevators.
 In other cases, the requirements may be less stringent.

 In the majority of states, a home elevator will need to be inspected after installation and before use.
 The installation company will coordinate this inspection and will need to be present to test the elevator.
 It’s important to note an elevator inspector does not test the elevator but rather witnesses the test and confirms the elevator meets all current code requirements.
 An elevator inspector will also document the process.